scholarslab/scholarslab.github.io/collections/_posts/2013-02-21-on-learning-code.md

 title: On Learning Code
 category: essay
 tags:
-- grad student research
+- grad-student-research
 - praxis
 - code
-- learning experience
+- learning-experience
-- getting started
+- getting-started
 ---

 As we gear up for [Prism](http://prism.scholarslab.org) development proper, I have been trying to get up to speed with some coding basics so that I can hit the ground running.
 Here are the learning aids that I have found most useful over the past couple weeks.
 Nearly all of these materials can be found in the [Praxis Program's scratchpad](https://praxis.scholarslab.org).